Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 Did you know that?
 He didn't seem like a Blake.
 He was a made-up character.

-They just gave him a last name, but I don't think anyone else is going to be able to do it.
-They didn't put it in the play.
+They just gave him a last name, but I don't think anyone else is.
+They didn't put in the play.

-There's no dialogue.
-It's just like a block of text, and then he leaves the
+There's no like dialogue.
+It's just like a block of text and then he leaves the game.

-so here's what i would have said if i was him this is good caleb i hope you're feeling better my friend hey you piece of crap put down your coffee and let's get to work enough lollykacking around here we really need to work and we need to make some sales so let's get this thing started and let's have a great week at work thanks everyone
+Hey, you piece of crap put down your coffee and let's get to work enough lollygagging around here we really need to work and we need to make some sales so let's get this thing started and let's have a great week at work thanks everyone

 so let's go do this, guys.